zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-06-02-superglue.markdown

 ### Why This Matters

-In complex organizations, architecture is not only about systems; it’s also about **relationships, priorities, and timing**.
-An architect with a "superglue" mindset acts as a **force multiplier**, enhancing the efforts of teams, bridging gaps between silos, and fostering cohesion in environments that might otherwise fragment under pressure.
+In complex organizations, architecture is not only about systems.
+It is also about **relationships, priorities, and timing**.
+A superglue architect acts as a **force multiplier**, bridging gaps between silos and creating cohesion where fragmentation would otherwise take over.

 This mindset is especially crucial when managing change.
 Whether adopting a new platform, rethinking system architecture, or aligning business and IT strategies, the work of change takes place in the **gaps**—and that’s where superglue architects excel.

-If you're building your architecture practice or mentoring future architects, instilling the **superglue mindset** is one of the most effective ways to ensure long-term, sustainable success—not just for individuals, but for the entire organization.
+If you are building an architecture practice or mentoring future architects, the **superglue mindset** is one of the most valuable things to develop.

 ## Superglue Architects: Keeping the Organization United

-In IT organizations, deep technical knowledge is essential, but it is not what truly distinguishes great architects.
-What sets **superglue architects** apart from other technical specialists is their ability to **connect people, priorities, and systems** through exceptional **relational skills**.
+In IT organizations, deep technical knowledge is essential, but it is not what most distinguishes great architects.
+What sets **superglue architects** apart is their ability to **connect people, priorities, and systems**.

-Superglue architects are more than just problem solvers—they are **connectors**.
-They communicate clearly, negotiate thoughtfully, and influence strategically.
-These people skills, combined with their technical credibility, make them **invaluable for ensuring coherence, alignment, and momentum** throughout the organization.
+Superglue architects are more than problem solvers.
+They are **connectors** who communicate clearly, negotiate thoughtfully, and influence strategically.
+Combined with technical credibility, these skills make them essential for organizational coherence and momentum.

 ![Architects as Superglue](assets/images/superglue/architect-as-superglue.png)
 ***Figure 1:** Architects serve as superglue, connecting development teams with business stakeholders and linking their teams with internal and external communities.*